 The Division of Nutrition and Metabolic Diseases is actively involved in clinical and basic research pertaining to the disorders of human nutrition and metabolism such as obesity, other body fat disorders, diabetes, and hyperlipidemias.
-The faculty in the Division are also involved in the training and teaching of students and postdoctoral fellows.
+Division faculty are also involved in the training and teaching of students and postdoctoral fellows.
 Faculty provide consultation to patients with lipid disorders, diabetes, and adipose tissue disorders.

 Research studies pertain to inherited and acquired lipodystrophies, obesity, body composition, insulin resistance, management of diabetes mellitus, and hyperlipidemia.